OpenShopChannel/wad-synthesizer/README.md

  - `wad-synthesize all` generates all possible types for all possible app IDs.

 Currently, only SD generation is implemented.
 Others will exist in the future.

+During runtime, this tool will increment the `version` column within the `application` table.
+Previously issued tickets for a given type will retain previous versions until generated again.
+This is to avoid the user having to update for nothing.